atude/atyu-app/README.md

 # Atyu | OLED configurator for QMK keyboards

 ### What is Atyu?
 Atyu is a Mac/Windows app that lets you configure OLED (and other) settings for QMK keyboards.
-It uses a fork of QMK that includes preset mods that can be set by the app; this lets you choose mods/options you would like and install them directly to your keyboard.
+It uses a [fork of QMK](https://github.com/atude/qmk_firmware) that includes preset mods that can be set by the app, and installed directly to your keyboard.

 ### Supported Keyboards
 - Satisfaction 75